-Performance is a draw, for different reasons.
-Both the Enclave and JX rely on big V-6 engines for output, and both have a sole transmission.
-The JX sounds more urgent, possibly because its continuously variable transmission vaults the V-6 into the meat of its powerband and leaves it there for a more gutsy feel and a little more powertrain noise.
+Performance is in Buick's favor too.
+Both the Enclave and QX60 rely on big V-6 engines for output, and both have a sole transmission.
+The QX60 sounds more urgent, possibly because its continuously variable transmission vaults the V-6 into the meat of its powerband and leaves it there for a more gutsy feel and a little more powertrain noise.
 The Buick's more relaxed drivetrain has more V-6 power, and a conventional automatic transmission with better shift logic this year than before.
-The JX may be shy on output, but drives with more involvement; it has better steering than the Enclave, which has a more hefty feel but a better sense of ride control than the Infiniti.
+The QX60 may be shy on output, but drives with more involvement; it has better steering than the Enclave, which has a more hefty feel but a better sense of ride control than the Infiniti.

-Luxury features from navigation systems to voice-controlled infotainment systems earn the Enclave a nod over the JX as well.
+Luxury features from navigation systems to voice-controlled infotainment systems keep the race tight too.
 The Enclave's displays are brightly colored and more intuitive, with more smartphone-connected capability built into them.
-The JX has more complex controls on the dash, less voice control, and a less well-developed infotainment system in general--though every one comes with four years of Infiniti Personal Assistant, so that Web requests can be handled by humans other than the driver.
+The QX60 has more complex controls on the dash, less voice control, and a less well-developed infotainment system in general—though every one comes with four years of Infiniti Personal Assistant, so that web requests can be handled by humans other than the driver.